aragon/lock-to-vote-plugin/TESTS.md

 │   ├── Given early execution mode 3
 │   │   └── It should revert
 │   ├── Given standard voting mode 3
-│   │   ├── It should deallocate the current voting power │   │   └── It should allocate that voting power into the new vote option │   └── Given vote replacement mode 3
+│   │   └── It should revert
+│   └── Given vote replacement mode 3
-│       ├── It should deallocate the current voting power │       └── It should allocate that voting power into the new vote option ├── When calling getVote
+│       └── It should deallocate the current voting power ├── When calling getVote
 │   ├── Given the vote exists
 │   │   └── It should return the right data